JohnLCaron/netchdf/Readme.md

 * Attributes can be of type REFERENCE, with value the full path name of the referenced dataset.
 * Vlen Strings are stored on the heap.
 Fixed length Strings are kept in byte arrays.
   This is more or less invisible to the User.

+We have very limited example data for the "version 4" data layouts of HDF5 (much thanks to James Mudd and the [jhdf project](https://github.com/jamesmudd/jhdf) for code and the test data we do have.)
+Please carefully check results if you have this kind of data, and send us samples to test!

 #### Compare with HDF4 data model
 * All data access is unified under the netchdf API.